microsoft/JSTSdocs/articles/troubleshooting/resourceProblems.md

 for many JavaScript files - especially large libraries - this results in a lot of work, with often limited results.

-For some common JavaScript libraries, the langauge service can recognize the library files, and will automatically fetch the type definitions for it rather than process the JavaScript code directly.
+For some common JavaScript libraries, the language service can recognize the library files, and will automatically fetch the type definitions for it rather than process the JavaScript code directly.
 For some project structures however, this is insufficient, and assisting the language service via explicit configuration can be highly beneficial.